ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 and from our hearts, let the gushings of human ,heaven! you are a cardinal,” said the jester,
 kindness well up as from a fountain—so the jee now | have nothing morc to desire than to sce
 * golden age” will become no fiction, and the you pope.”
 ‘The cardinal inquired of him his
-island of the blessed” bloom in more than Iles-
+island of the blessed” bloom in more than Iles- reasons for this wish. ‘* Why,” said he,* St.
+{| Peter was a fisherman, and he therefore ordained
+fasts, that fish
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_rural-repository-devoted-to-polite-literature_1839-12-07_16_13%2Fsim_rural-repository-devoted-to-polite-literature_1839-12-07_16_13_jp2.zip%2Fsim_rural-repository-devoted-to-polite-literature_1839-12-07_16_13_jp2%2Fsim_rural-repository-devoted-to-polite-literature_1839-12-07_16_13_0006.jp2/pct:6.921488,10.269293,77.505165,59.947749/600,/0/default.jpg"/>
 </td>